-- 5.21.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
-The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism)
+5.20.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
+The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education (2023):

-- Contact being subject to harmful online interaction with other users (child to child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.21.2 Meadow Park School understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
-The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology through the ICT Acceptable Use Policy and the practices covered through the Internet Safety and Cyber-Bullying document. - 5.21.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
-The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.
+- Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (child to child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.21.2 Meadow Park School understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
+The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology through the ICT Acceptable Use Policy, which students and staff agree to every time they sign into the system. - 5.21.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns. - 5.21.4 The school use Smooth Wall as it's filter and monitoring system.
+Information from this is then passed onto the DSL and DDSL to respond to.
+Automatic short-term barring of internet access in applied wherever appropriate prior to investigation.